Smarter home FAQs

 Notification settings

-To adjust your preferences there, simply click each toggle to change the setting.
-When the toggle is green, that means the alerts are turned on.
+To adjust your preferences there, simply select each toggle to change the setting.
+When the toggle is green, that means the notifications are turned on.

-By default, Notion uses your phone’s location to determine how it should handle alerts based on your home and away preferences.
-If you would prefer to manually tell the app if you are home or away, from the home screen, click the top right corner where it says ‘At Home’ or ‘Away’.
+By default, the Honey Smart Home app uses your phone’s location to determine how it should handle alerts notifications on your home and away preferences.
+If you would prefer to manually tell the app if you are home or away, from the home screen, click the top right corner where it says ‘at home’ or ‘away’.
 The toggle at the very top will adjust your preference for automatic home vs away switching; green indicates that automatic switching is turned on.

-In the Notion app, click the gear icon and click where night time settings are listed.
-From there you can edit the start and end of ‘Night Time’ to whatever you prefer.
+In the app, click the gear icon and click where night time settings are listed.
+From there you can edit the start and end of ‘night time’ to whatever you prefer.

 System outage notifications

-System outages occur whenever your bridge is disconnected from your home WiFi network for longer than 10 minutes.
+System outages occur whenever your bridge is disconnected from your home Wi-Fi network for longer than 10 minutes.
 You can determine if you want to receive a notification that your network is down based on your preference.
-To edit your settings, click on the ‘Settings’ icon at the bottom of the screen.
-On the ‘Notifications’ tab, click on ‘Network Outage Notifications’ to toggle the option ‘On/Off’.
+To edit your settings, select on the ‘settings’ icon at the bottom of the screen.
+On the ‘notifications’ tab, click on ‘network outage notifications’ to toggle the option ‘on/off’.

 Temperature format and temperature thresholds